 Welcome!
 I am Lynn, an Assistant Professor of Accounting at the HKU Business School.
-My research area is in the field of empirical financial accounting with a focus on banking and non-financial information disclosure.
+My research area is in the field of empirical financial accounting with a focus on banking ESG, disclosure regulation, and climate change.

 Research Interests